agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/floats/lesson.md

 let b = 2.0; // 2 : Float
 ```

-Be careful when working with floats, sometimes their behavior can be surprising:
+Be cautious when working with floats, as their behavior can sometimes be surprising:

 ```motoko
 let a = 0.3; // 0.299_999_999_999_999_99 : Float
 ```

-The reason for this is that some numbers cannot be represented exactly in the binary format used
+The discrepancy above arises because some numbers cannot be precisely represented in the binary
-to store these numbers in memory.
-This is not a problem unique to Motoko.
-Check out the
+format used to store these numbers in memory.
+This issue is not unique to Motoko.
+Refer to the
 [Floating-Point Guide](https://floating-point-gui.de/basic/) to learn more about this topic.

-`Float` type is not directly compatible with `Int` or `Nat`.
+The `Float` type is not directly compatible with `Int` or `Nat`.
 To convert it to these types, use
-functions from the [Float](https://internetcomputer.org/docs/current/motoko/main/base/Float) module in the standard library:
+functions from the [Float](https://internetcomputer.org/docs/current/motoko/main/base/Float) module
+in the base library:

 ```motoko
 import Float "mo:base/Float";